drcaiomoreno/Apache-Spark-Labs/README.md

 # Spark Labs

-This repo has the main goal to help students to learn Apache Spark using Google Collab.
+This repo has the main goal to help students to learn Apache Spark.

 # Spark Labs